DOJ says Yale illegally discriminates against Asian, White applicants

 Justice Department investigators concluded Yale University is illegally discriminating against Asian-Americans and White applicants, the department said Thursday.

-Yale “rejects scores of Asian American and White applications each year based on their race, whom it would otherwise would admit,” Eric Dreiband, the head of the Justice Department’s Civil Rights Division wrote in a letter to Yale’s attorneys.
+Yale “rejects scores of Asian American and White applications each year based on their race, whom it would otherwise admit,” Eric Dreiband, the head of the Justice Department’s Civil Rights Division wrote in a letter to Yale’s attorneys.

 The two-year investigation stemmed from a 2016 lawsuit filed against Yale, Brown and Dartmouth by the Asian American Coalition for Education.

-The conclusions are the latest effort by the Trump administration to end what it says is discrimination directed at some students by Ivy League colleges during the admissions process.
+The conclusions are the latest effort by the Trump administration to end affirmative action admissions policies at elite universities.

 “Yale’s race discrimination imposes undue and unlawful penalties on racially-disfavored applications, including in particular Asian-American and White applications,” Mr. Dreiband wrote in the letter.